lemocla/neon-hangman/README.md

       The interactive keyboard doesn't include symbols, therefore words returned by API should not contain any symbols, such as apostrophes.
 WordsAPI doesn't have a parameter to exclude these characters, so - to solve this issue - the URL string was amended with "hasDetails=definitions", as words with symbols don't have definitions attached to them.

+    - ### **Sounds**

+      Initially when the same sound was due to be played twice consecutively, the second one would not play.
+The issue was resolved by setting the sound current time at 0.

+      Upon further testing, the console displayed an error message as follows: "uncaught-in-promise-domexception-while-playing-audio".
+This error only happened when a page was refreshed and when the timer ran out whilst a game was in progress but the player did not interact with the game.

+      To fix this issue, the solution was to:
+      - add the attribute muted to the html audio elements and,
+      - return a promise playing the sound if successful and handling the error if the promise failed, as suggested by this [Stack overflow post](https://stackoverflow.com/questions/54719283/google-chrome-uncaught-in-promise-domexception-while-playing-audio) and backed by [Google documentation](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes) on autoplay.

+      The consequence of the implementation of this solution is that the game over sound will not play if the page has been refreshed whilst a game is in progress but left unattended until the timer runs out.

+    - ### **Javascript variable and multiple datatypes**

+      The "isPlaying" variable was initially set as a boolean, but when retrieved from the Local Storage it was returned as a string.
+This created an error in the console when a key was pressed but the game was not yet started, as isPlaying was not taken into consideration.

+      The easiest way to fix this was to set all the "isPlaying" as a string with the values "true" or "false" for consistency across the board.

 - ## **User stories**

     The testing of user stories were done manually and can be found in this [section](documentation/testing/user_stories_testing.md).